mahdi-shafiei/jaxkineticmodel/docs/index.md

 <span style="font-size: 0.8em;"><b>Figure 1:</b> Overview of the training procedure of SBML models being parameterized using techniques from neural differential equations .</span>
 ## Installation

-Alternatively, the ``jaxkinetic`` model package can be installed using `pip` by cloning the repository and from the project folder doing:
+Alternatively, the ``jaxkineticmodel`` package can be installed using `pip` by cloning the repository and from the project folder doing:
 ```
 git clone https://github.com/AbeelLab/jaxkineticmodel.git